jeffreysorgen/golf-club-sensors/activity.md

   - Repeatedly upload sketch to device looking for errors and functionality
   - **_RESULT!_** But data is not in the form of a float, _but a hex_
     - _So how do I convert this?_
+    - Check to see if this works with the battery solution.
 - **Make this look better**
   - **figure out** how to deliver readable data to phone screen using arduino examples to figure it out
   - Go through the process of importing the settings for BLE to the "acc" sketch